-\para{Causes of model similarity.} Prior work has explored factors affecting similarity of computer vision models, such as increases in model and dataset size \cite{kornblith2019similarityneuralnetworkrepresentations, roeder2021linear, huh2024platonicrepresentationhypothesis}, overall training objectives \cite{ciernik2024trainingobjectivedrivesconsistency, lindsay2022divergentrepresentationsethologicalvisual}, multi-modality task generalization~\cite{huh2024platonicrepresentationhypothesis}, and model initialization~\cite{mehrer2020individual}.
-The main findings show that alignment scales with model and dataset size and that differences in training objective and tasks cause divergent model representations~\cite{sucholutsky2024gettingalignedrepresentationalalignment}.
-However, these factors have only been explored at a high level, and little attention has been devoted to untangling direct {\em causes} of representational similarity in models.
+\para{Causes of model similarity.} Prior work has explored factors affecting similarity of computer vision models, such as increases in model and dataset size \citep{kornblith2019similarityneuralnetworkrepresentations, roeder2021linear, huh2024platonicrepresentationhypothesis}, overall training objectives \citep{ciernik2024trainingobjectivedrivesconsistency, lindsay2022divergentrepresentationsethologicalvisual}, multi-modal task generalization~\citep{huh2024platonicrepresentationhypothesis}, and model initialization~\citep{mehrer2020individual}.
+The main findings show that representational alignment scales with model and dataset size and that differences in training objectives and tasks cause divergent model representations~\citep{sucholutsky2024gettingalignedrepresentationalalignment}.
+However, these factors have only been explored at a high level, and few efforts have been made to untangle direct {\em causes} of representational similarity in models.
 This motivates our work, which empirically studies how two possible causal factors\textemdash dataset overlap and task overlap\textemdash affect representational similarity.